automata/awesome-jamstack/README.md

 ## No-Code Platforms
+- [Jamstack.new](https://jamstack.new) - Create a new Jamstack website with 1 click, brought to you by Stackbit
 - [Draftbox](https://draftbox.co) - Lightning fast, secure front-end for your WordPress or Ghost blog, without coding.

 ## Jamstack Sites Showcase